Consulting Terminology: 120+ Buzzwords to Know

 Example: Our boutique firm specializes in providing financial consulting services to startups.

-Buckets: Categories or groupings used for organizing information or tasks.
+Buckets: Categories or groupings used for organizing information, tasks, or framework areas.

 Example: Let's categorize these expenses into different buckets to better track our spending.

-Example: The consulting firm's presentation was buttoned-up, impressing clients with its thorough research, polished slides, and articulate delivery.
+Example: The consulting firm's presentation was buttoned-up, impressing clients with its thorough research and polished slides.

-Buy-in: Agreement or acceptance of a decision or proposal.
+Buy-in: Agreement or acceptance of a decision or proposal from stakeholders.

 Example: We need to gain buy-in from all stakeholders before implementing the new software system.

 CAGR: Stands for Compound Annual Growth Rate.
-The rate of return required for an investment to grow from its initial balance to its ending balance over a specified period.
+A measure of the average annual growth rate of a metric over a specified period.

 Example: The CAGR of our company's revenue over the past five years is 10%.

-Campus hire: A recent graduate hired directly from a university campus.
+Campus hire: A recent graduate hired directly from a university campus recruiting program.

 Example: Our company's campus hire program recruits top talent from leading universities.